 Pupusas are the national dish of El Salvador and can easily be made in advance.
 They’re best when fried up in some oil and served soon thereafter, still warm with a generous helping of curtido.
 Pupusas are found in neighboring countries of El Salvador, and it’s also argued that they originated in Honduras.
-Pupusas are also very similar in construction to Venezuelan arepas, and the Mexican dish, gorditas.
+Pupusas are also very similar in construction to Venezuelan and Colombian arepas, and the Mexican dish, gorditas.

 But can you eat pupusas for Christmas?
 Our official answer is: Sure, why not?
 Pupusas are an excellent dish to make ahead of the big meal and you can change up the fillings to suit any taste—serve pork, chicken, or meat pupusas with a combination of bean and cheese fillings to appease any of your vegetarian relatives and you’ve got a flawless Christmas dinner ready to roll.
 You can even make vegan pupusas with beans or vegan cheese; they’re an incredibly versatile dish that you can spice up in any way you see fit.
 In fact, they’re an ideal vehicle for serving leftovers—if you’re making prime rib for Christmas Eve dinner be sure to save a portion for Christmas Day pupusas!
 They’re also great served as leftovers themselves, so if you make them for Christmas Eve dinner you’ll have a lovely snack ready to serve as a holiday lunch the next day.